rami-vemula-tw/dotnetcore-service-starter/Payment/Documentation/Logging.md

 **Kibana:** An open-source visualization and exploration tool for reviewing logs and events.

-- ELK Stack is it is technology or platform agnostic and it is open source.
+- ELK Stack is technology and platform agnostic and it is open source.
 - We can leverage both cloud and on-prem infrastructure to configure and scale the ELK stack.
 - Integration with different types of protocols and log formats.
 - It is a very good option for systems where logs are unstructured, inconsistent, and inaccessible.
-- Support of tailored security practices.
+- Support for security practices.
-- Support for Indexes and Filters.
+- Support for Indexes and filters.

-It is always **recommended** to go for managed ELK stack from different cloud vendors instead of managing the ELK infrastructure by ourselves because sometimes it becomes overhead to manage and maintain complex infrastructure with right security and configuration policies.
+It is always **recommended** to go for managed ELK stack (probably from different cloud vendors) instead of managing the ELK infrastructure by ourselves because sometimes it becomes overhead to manage and maintain complex infrastructure with right security and configuration policies.

 ## Serilog Logging framework and Integration with ELK Stack
 - The ELK infrastructure is provisioned through `Docker Compose`, refer to  [Docker Compose Documentation](containerization-approach.md).
 - The `docker-compose.network.yml` and `docker-compose.infra.yml` should be executed to create docker containers for ELK stack.
-- The ELK configuration (endpoints information) is configured at `appsettings.json` file.
+- If Payment Service is running locally using `dotnet run`, the ELK configuration (endpoints information) is configured at `appsettings.json` file.
+Otherwise the necessary configuration is provided in `.env` file under `Docker` folder.

 **NOTE**:
  - Serilog is going to use [ApplicationLogger.cs](../PaymentService/Infrastructure/Logging/ApplicationLogger.cs) (developed in previous section) for delivering structured logs.
-So all the classes in the application are still going to leverage [ApplicationLogger.cs](../PaymentService/Infrastructure/Logging/ApplicationLogger.cs) to write logs.
+All the classes in the application are  going to leverage [ApplicationLogger.cs](../PaymentService/Infrastructure/Logging/ApplicationLogger.cs) to write logs.

 Install the following Nuget packages (in PaymentService.csproj) to get Serilog integrated with Payment Service.